256hax/tiplink-api-example/README.md

 # TipLink API Example
-Create TipLink URL using API.
+Create a TipLink URL using the API.
+An example use case would be to automatically generate 100 TipLink URLs.
+Then print them out on paper, and distribute them.

 ## Docs
 [TipLink Docs](https://docs.tiplink.io/docs/getting-started/overview)